dkrashen/deptletter/readme.md

 deptletter.cls
 ---

-a LaTeX class file for departmental letterheads.
+A LaTeX class file for departmental letterheads.
 Hopefully easy and customizable...

 Written by Danny Krashen and licensed under the GNU General Public License, version 3.